 Water Missions International is a nonprofit Christian engineering organization providing sustainable safe water and sanitation solutions for people in developing countries and disaster areas.

 Imagine walking miles and miles each day just to get a drink of water.
 This is a reality for millions of people each day.
 Involve your church in a water Walk

 A “Walk for Water” mimics the walk that those millions of people take each day to collect water.

 The Salvation Army is known for their bell ringing outside of shopping areas at Christmas time.
 However, they will pick up used items from congregations.
 For years we have found that a clothing drive is a great service project.
-Advertise it in May as "clean out your closet" month.
-Have members bring donated clothing items to the church.
-Have members of all ages sort through the clothes and schedule a pick up.
+We advertise in May a "clean out your closet" month.
+Members bring donated clothing items to the church.
+All ages sort through the clothes and schedule a pick up.
 Everybody wins!
 FYI, there are many other organizations that will do the same such as Good Will and clothingdonations.org.

 And we promote the following as we have former youth group members involved with these ministries.

 Wycliffe Bible Translators USA is an interdenominational nonprofit organization with a stated goal to "see a Bible translation program in progress in every language still needing one by 2025.

 They also offer opportunities for service, internships, resources, and programs to partner with specific missionaries.